Building Facts Brief

 Structure / age uniformity2751 and the adjoining 2747 bay were built as one structure in a single 1965 construction event.
 Demising wall is 8-inch CMU.
 Structural system and age uniform across the suite.

 Original permits (1965)Building FL-65-4067 · Roof FL-65-4068 · Original A/C permit #9484 (3-ton electric rooftop, Air Conditioning Associates, 7/28/1965).
 Architect: Richard A. Baker.
-Original GC: Sepper Development Co.
+Owner: Sepper Development Co.; Original GC: Sepper Construction.

 B. Interior & Systems — Confirmed (Existing Conditions)